manespatrick737-ship-it/HR-Attrition-Analysis/README.md

 # Closing Thoughts

 The project really challenged my competency in my SQL skills.
 The dataset provided contains a lot of valuable key information regarding key indicators and insights why an employee may left the company and a common theme on why employees leave the company based from my analysis stem from employee satisfaction.
-As a company, we must first prioritize an employee's wellbeing and satisfaction since they are one of the pillars that makes the company successful.
+As a company, we must prioritize as well an employee's wellbeing and satisfaction since they are one of the pillars that makes the company successful.